Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities: Coercivity and Korn-type inequalities

 which is the Legendre--Hadamard ellipticity condition. \end{remark} The well-posedness of our model strongly relies on a \emph{Korn inequality of the second type}, i.e., when the boundary conditions are not \emph{essentially} imposed in the function space but are instead \emph{naturally} imposed in the weak form.
 We recall the following classification of differential operators: \begin{lemma}[Nečas {\cite[Thm.~5]{necasNormesEquivalentesDans1966}}, Korn inequalities of the second type] Let $d\ge2$, $\Omega\subset\R^d$ be a bounded Lipschitz domain, $q\in(1,\infty)$, $V$, and $\tilde{V}$ two finite-dimensional real inner product spaces, and $\mathbb{A}\coloneqq\sum_{j=1}^d\mathbb{A}_j\partial_j$ a linear homogeneous differential operator of first order with constant coefficients $\mathbb{A}_j\in L(V,\tilde{V})$.
 Then the following are equivalent: \begin{enumerate} \item There exists a constant $c=c(\mathbb{A},q,\Omega)>0$ such that the inequality

 holds for all $u\in\sobo^{1,q}(\Omega;V)$. \item $\mathbb{A}$ is a $\C$-elliptic differential operator, meaning that \phantom{fix latexml on arxiv abcdef}

 \end{enumerate} \end{lemma} A similar result is also valid for higher-order differential operators and norms of negative Sobolev spaces; see~\cite[Cor.\ 7.3]{smithFormulasRepresentFunctions1970}.
-It is worth noting that such results for $\C$-elliptic differential operators also exist on John domains (cf.~\cite{GmeinederDieningPotAna24}) that do not have to allow for a boundary operator. \begin{example} Set $V=\R^d$, $\tilde{V}=\R^{d\times d}$ and consider the symmetrized gradient for vector fields as
+It is worth noting that such results for $\C$-elliptic differential operators also hold on John domains (cf.~\cite{GmeinederDieningPotAna24}), which need not allow for a boundary trace operator. \begin{example} Set $V=\R^d$, $\tilde{V}=\R^{d\times d}$, and consider the symmetrized gradient for vector fields as

 It is well known that the symmetrized gradient is $\C$-elliptic.
 Thus, by \cref{lem:Necas}, we find a constant $c>0$, such that for all $u\in\hil^1(\Omega)$, we have